redhat-developer/rh-che/e2e-saas/README.md

 Default testsuite is `test-java-maven` suite.
 It can be changed by setting parametr `TEST_SUITE` in docker run command.

 ## Test flow
+### PR check
 The tests are end-to-end tests that should represent Happy path through a product.
-Current tests are testing Java Maven stack and Java Vert.x stack.
+Current tests are testing Java Maven on a PR check.

 Pre-test:
 - Login